 The Overland Park Police Communication Center provides emergency (911) and non-emergency call taking and dispatching services for the University community.
-The KU Edwards Security Officers works closely with the Overland Park Police Department and with other local and state police agencies, as needed.
+The KU Edwards Security Officers work closely with the Overland Park Police Department and with other local and state police agencies, as needed.
 The University has closed circuit security cameras located in many areas of campus, including the central academic area and parking lots.
-Cameras record at all times and actively monitor during nighttime hours when school is in session.
+Cameras record at all times and are monitored during campus operating hours.